AaratBatra/FlightSearch/README.md

-# Travel Booking System- Implementing flight search, CodSoft Internship Level 2 Task 2 of Web Development
+# Travel Booking System- Implementing flight search

 ## Introduction

 This is a Travel Booking System that allows users to search for real-time flights and provides authentication functionality.
-It's a Level 2 task as part of the CodSoft internship.

 ## Project Description